vdfdev/jekyll-now/projects.md

 ## FreeBoardGames.org

 [FreeBoardGames.org](https://freeboardgames.org) is a FOSS publishing platform for [boardgame.io](https://boardgame.io) games.
 The idea is to foster a community of game developers that can create board games as a hobby, benefiting everyone by doing it together.
 Developers get more users and less infrastructure overhead compared to doing games on their own.
-Dozens of developers have contributed to the project and the website have reached over 30,000 monthly active users.
+Dozens of developers have contributed to the project and the website has reached over 30,000 monthly active users.

 ## vdf.dev